-Instruction and practice of basic principles of fitness and conditioning through a variety of exercises and activities.
+This course covers instruction and practice of basic principles of fitness and conditioning through a variety of exercises and activities.

-1571 Dance I
+1572 Dance I

-1581 Dance II
+1582 Dance II

-An overview of dance techniques to include instruction in various styles of dance.
+This course covers an overview of dance techniques to include instruction in various styles of dance.
 Instruction may include classical dance, ballet, jazz, folk dance, contemporary and/or dance line.